storj/docs/app/dcs/third-party-tools/commvault/page.md

 metadata:
   title: Guide for Commvault Integration
   description:
-    A guide on how to download, setup, and use the free, open-source Cyberduck file manager to integrate and transfer files easily with Storj.
+    A guide on how to download, setup, and use the free, open-source Commvault file manager to integrate and transfer files easily with Storj.
 ---